ice-tea/klee2.9-ktest_tool-extension/README.md

 ss a[2];
 klee_make_symbolic(&a, sizeof(a), "a”);

->>and the out put messages are follows: ktest file : 'test000001.ktest' args       : ['two_input.o'] num objects: 4
+--and the out put messages are follows: ktest file : 'test000001.ktest' args       : ['two_input.o'] num objects: 4